monyhar/monyhar/monyhar/docs/sublime_ide.md

 Once you have a copy of the Chromium checkout, we'll make a new Sublime project with the src directory as the root.

-To do this, create a new file `chromium.sublime-project` (or whatever name you'd like) in the folder above your `src/` directory, with the following contents (the exclude patterns are needed - Sublime can't handle indexing all of Chrome's files):
+To do this, create a new file `monyhar.sublime-project` (or whatever name you'd like) in the folder above your `src/` directory, with the following contents (the exclude patterns are needed - Sublime can't handle indexing all of Chrome's files):